alertmanager/alert_manager/README.md

 	- Added support to override owner, category, subcategory, tags, display_fields, external_reference_id with event results
 	- Added support to add and pass comments to external workflow actions
 	- Added support to send HTML notifications in UTF-8
+	.
+Added support to load inicdent results also from index
 	- Deprecating lookups for category, subcategory and tags
 	- Optimized alert_metadata event size
 	- Fixed bugs in datamodel.
 Added action and previous_status attributes to fix state transition dashboard